GPON

-ITU-T G.984 is the series of standards for implementing a Gigabit-capable Passive Optical Network (GPON).
-It is commonly used to implement the link to the customer (the last kilometre, or last mile) of fibre-to-the-premises (FTTP) services.
+ITU-T G.984 is the series of standards that define the architecture and operation of gigabit-capable passive optical networks (GPON), (Note: Also known simply as gigabit passive optical network.) commonly used to implement the link to the customer (the last kilometre, or last mile) of fiber-to-the-premises (FTTP) services, using a point-to-multipoint design.
+GPON supports a shared bandwidth of downstream data rates of up to 2.4 Gbit/s and normally upstream rates of up to 1.2 Gbit/s.